If you’re going through hell, keep on going, Winston Churchill.

 The Existence and Uniqueness Theorem provides crucial insight into the behavior of solutions to first-order differential equations ODEs.
 It states that if:

-In the study of differential equations and dynamical systems, non-linear autonomous systems play a crucial role due to their complex and rich behavior.
-One of the fascinating phenomena exhibited by such systems is the occurrence of limit cycles, which are closed trajectories representing periodic solutions.
+In the study of differential equations and dynamical systems, non-linear autonomous systems are of great interest and play a crucial role due to their complex and rich behavior.
+One of the most fascinating phenomena exhibited by such systems is the occurrence of limit cycles.

-Consider a general non-linear autonomous system of the form:
+We consider a general two-dimensional non-linear autonomous system of the form:

 $\begin{cases} x’ = f(x, y) \\ y’ = g(x, y) \end{cases}$ where:

 This vector field describes how the values of x and y change over time at every point in the plane.
-Each point (x, y) has an associated vector $\vec{F}(x, y)$ indicating the direction and speed at which the system evolves from that point.
+Each point (x, y) has an associated vector $\vec{F}(x, y)$ indicating the instantaneous direction and speed of the system’s evolution starting from that point.

-Solutions to the system are pairs of functions x(t) and y(t), but geometrically, they are trajectories or paths traced out by the evolving system in the xy-plane.
+Solutions to the system are pairs of functions x(t) and y(t), but geometrically, they are trajectories or paths traced out by the evolving system in the xy-plane (phase plane).
 These trajectories follow the direction of the vector field $\vec{F}$, meaning that at any point along the trajectory, the tangent to the path is given by $\vec{F}(x, y)$.

 In terms of the field, these points are where: $\vec{F}(x_0, y_0) = f(x_0, y_0)\hat{\mathbf{i}}+g(x_0, y_0)\hat{\mathbf{j}} = \vec{0}$